Grumpy-Kat/TravelMap/README.md

 # TravelMap
-Lets you put where you want to travel and where've you been with a public gallery, implemented through Google Maps API
+This web allow you put where you want to travel and where've you been in a public gallery, implemented through Google Maps API.

 ---